sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 #### 3.3.2.3 Authentication Manager Authentication method fallback and priorities

 Authentication manager controls the order in which the authentication methods are executed.
 Authentication manager does not make any required configuration for the respective methods to authenticate successfully.
 User or Administrator needs to ensure that the correct and appropriate configuration is present in the system.
-Using the Authentication manager, user can configure an authentication method fallback list, which is configured per port.
-If authentication using any of the method fails, then authentication of the client on the port is tried using the next or subsequent methods.
+Using the Authentication manager, users can configure an authentication method fallback list, which is configured per port.
+If authentication using any of the methods fails, then authentication of the client on the port is tried using the next or subsequent methods.

 The default priority of a method is equivalent to its position in the order of the default authentication list, which is configured per port.
 If authentication method priorities are not configured, then the relative priorities (highest first) are in the same order as that of per port based authentication list.
-By configuring the authentication priority, user can over-ride the default priority.
+By configuring the authentication priority, users can override the default priority.

 If the client is already authenticated using methods such as MAB and 802.1X happens to have higher priority than the authenticated method, if a 802.1X frame is received, then the existing authenticated client will be removed and authentication process would begin for the client using 802.1X.However if 802.1X is configured at a lower priority than the authenticated method, then the client will not be removed and the 802.1X frames will be ignored.

-Authentication manager allows user to modify the default method priorities using configuration.
+Authentication manager allows users to modify the default method priorities using configuration.
 This is supported by configuring the priority order list for the authentication methods using the command authentication priority.

-If administrator changes the priority of the methods, then all the users who are authenticated using a lower priority method will be forced to re-authenticate.
-If an authentication session is in progress and administrator changes the order of the authentication methods then the configuration will take effect for the next session onwards.
+If the administrator changes the priority of the methods, then all the users who are authenticated using a lower priority method will be forced to re-authenticate.
+If an authentication session is in progress and the administrator changes the order of the authentication methods then the configuration will take effect for the next session onwards.

 #### 3.3.2.4 Authorization parameters

-Upon successful authentication, the authentication methods inform Authentication Manager about the result.
+Upon successful authentication, the authentication methods inform the Authentication Manager about the result.
 Authentication Manager then authorizes the port and configures it for allowing traffic from the client.

 Authentication Manager receives the client authorization parameters from the authentication method after successful authentication of a client.
 The following parameters are acted upon: